ZhangqiJiang07/zhangqijiang07.github.io/_pages/includes/pub.md

 _CVPR_, 2025

-TL;DR: We address how LVLMs process visual information and whether this process causes hallucination.
+TL;DR: Delving into how VLMs process visual information from image tokens and how this affects the generation of *object hallucinations*.
-First, we identify the middle layers are crucial for handling visual data in LVLMs, which can be further divided into two stages: **visual information enrichment** and **semantic refinement**.
-Second, we find that real tokens consistently receive higher attention weights than hallucinated ones, serving as a strong indicator of hallucination.
-Third, we observe that hallucination tokens often result from attention heads interacting with inconsistent objects.
 </div>
 </div>